nstraw/RepData_PeerAssessment1/PA1_template.md

 > Do these values differ from the estimates from the first part of the assignment?

-Values are greater Compared to the first part of the assignment, also mean and median get closer.
+Values are greater compared to the first part of the assignment, also mean and median get closer.

 > What is the impact of imputing missing data on the estimates of the total daily number of steps?